PRICING

 Or maybe you’ve found that most companies just avoid the question altogether.

-Here’s the reality: there is no such thing as an “average” price for video that’s going to be useful for you.
+Here’s the reality: there is no “average” price for video that’s going to be useful for you.

 In 15 years, we’ve seen it all.
 We’ve worked with budgets from $5,000 to $1,000,000.
 There are a hundred reasons why one engagement could be on the lower end, and one be on the higher end.